OlivierGisselmann/mnemos-evolved/README.md

 # Mnemos Evolved

 This project exists because I wanted to learn how a modern game engine works behind the hood.
-I want to keep external dependencies at a minimum, no SDL or glfw libraries are used.
+I want to keep external dependencies at a minimum, no SDL/glfw-like libraries are used.
 Almost everything is done from scratch using C++ 20.

 ## Features